18 Spectacular Spots To See SoCal Spring Wildflowers

 1901 Spinnaker Dr., Ventura, CA 93001

-“Channel Islands National Park is home to over 800 plants species (including subspecies, varieties, and forms).”
-Each island offers different flowers due to a variety of factors including size of the island, local climate, and distance from the mainland and other islands.
+“Channel Islands National Park is home to over 800 plant species (including subspecies, varieties, and forms).”
+Each island offers different flowers due to a variety of factors, including the size of the island, local climate, and distance from the mainland and other islands.
 Generally, wildflowers begin blooming earlier the farther east and south the islands are located.
-Additional details are available online including descriptions of each island.
+Additional details are available online, including descriptions of each island.

 Idyllwild Nature Center